 \subsection{Balance and optimality}

-To resolve the ambiguity about the shape of the optimal focal elements, here we will make use of some special structure in the problem.
+To resolve the ambiguity about the shape of the optimal focal elements, here we will introduce some special structure to the problem.
 Suppose that there exists transformations of $X$ that do not fundamentally change the inference problem.
 As a simple example, if $X \sim \nm(\theta,1)$ and the association of interest is $A=\{\theta \neq 0\}$, then it is clear that changing the sign of $X$ should not have an impact on how much support there is for $A$.
 In other words, this normal mean problem is invariant to sign changes.
 More generally, let $\G$ be a group of bijections $g$ from $\XX$ to itself; as is customary, we shall write $gx$ for the image of $x$ under $g$, rather than $g(x)$.
 Practically, the transformations in $\G$ represent symmetries of the inference problem, i.e., nothing fundamental about the problem changes if $gX$ is observed instead of $X$.
 The key technical assumption here is that each $g$ commutes with the association mapping $a$, i.e.,

 Here we are implicitly assuming that $\G$ also acts upon the parameter space $\Theta$ and the auxiliary variable space $\UU$.
-This can be relaxed by introducing groups acting on $\Theta$ and $\UU$, respectively, different from (but homomorphic to) $\G$, but for our variable selection application, where the ``signed permutation group'' acts on both $\Theta$ and $\UU$ directly, we will not need this extra notational complexity.
+This can be relaxed by introducing groups acting on $\Theta$ and $\UU$, respectively, different from (but homomorphic to) $\G$, but we will not need this extra notational complexity for our application here.
 The above condition is different from that which defines the usual group transformation models in that, in the right-hand side, $g$ also acts on $u$.
 In fact, our variable selection application will not fit the usual group transformation structure, unless the design is orthogonal.

 We shall also require that the assertions respect these symmetries.
 Let $A$ be an assertion generated the collection $\{A_j: j \in J\}$ of complex assertions.
 Consider the subgroup of $\G$ to which $A$ is invariant, and write $\G_A = \{g \in \G: gA=A\}$.
 The intuition is that the inference problem for $\theta$, at least as it concerns the assertion $A$, is unchanged if the problem is transformed by $g \in \G_A$.